 This services page by educator, author and speaker Monique Melton is a great example of how you can structure your page and aesthetically present your services.

-It helps to know a thing or two about web design when deciding on how to present all your content.
-Read our 9 website design best practices article to attain this knowledge.
+It helps to know a thing or two about web design when deciding how to present all your content.
+Read our 9 website design best practices article to learn more.

 A blog page is an overview where all your blog articles are collected.
 Though this section isn’t mandatory, we do highly recommend having a blog page—both for creative and marketing purposes.

-Creatively, blog articles are great for talking about topics that motivate or inspire you.
+Creatively, blogging is great for talking about topics that motivate or inspire you.
 You can also show behind-the-scenes or highlight customer successes.
 Let it be a place to tell your stories.

 We love this blog overview from plan-tracking tool Tability.
 Apart from the interesting blogs, the artsy headers are unique and differentiate them from their competitors.

 With MailerLite, you can easily add a blog section to your website.
-Click here to watch Marcin explain how to set up your blog in MailerLite.
-You can also sign up for the webinar replay “How to start a blog and attract new readers”.
+Watch Marcin’s video tutorial to learn how to set up your blog in MailerLite.

-With the GDPR in full force, you definitely need a Privacy Policy page (see ours here and read why you need this page in this article).
+With the GDPR in full force, you definitely need a Privacy Policy page (see our Privacy policy and read why you need this page to be GDPR compliant).

 This page lets visitors know how you handle their personal information and data.
 It includes information on cookies, emails, advertising and more.